 How To Remember To Change Your Air Conditioner's Air Filters

 Here’s an easy way to stay on top of this; sign up for the Service Experts Email Club.
-This is a great to receive discounts on service, tips and other helpful information directly to your email.
-Also, your email subscription preferences let’s you set a reminder to change your Saint Charles area home's air filter every 30, 60, 90, 120 or 365 days, or the date of your choosing.
+When you do, you can elect to receive (or not) great email coupons and newsletters with a lot of tips and discounts on AC repairs and tune-ups.
+Also, your email subscription preferences let’s you set a reminder to change your Saint Charles area home's air filter every 30, 60, 90, 120 or 365 days, or a specific date of your choice.

 How to replace your return air filter

-Most of us know how to replace the air filter in their system, but some residences have an additional filter in the return ductwork.
-Whether you have one or not is dependent on what your unit's manufacturer recommends.
-Your unit is engineered to handle a certain amount of pressure in your house, and the more filters you have the harder the blower motor works, which can shorten the lifespan of your system if it isn't designed for it.
-Discovering whether you have a return filter and replacing it is easy:
+Most of us know how to replace the air filter in their system, but some residences have another filter in the return ductwork.
+Whether you have one or not is dependent on the HVAC manufacturer's recommendation.
+Your unit is engineered to handle a certain amount of pressure in your home, and the more filters you have the harder the blower motor works, which can reduce the lifespan of your system if it isn't designed for it.
+Learning whether you have a return filter and replacing it is simple:

 - Some covers have screws and some have tabs.
 Unscrew or pull tabs to pull off the wall.